electron/governance/wg-api/best-practices.md

 nativeImage.createFromPath('/path')
 ```

-#### Constructor
+#### Constructors

-If the class has inheritance relationship with other public classes, constructor should be used.
+If the class has an inheritance relationship with other public classes, a constructor should be used for that class.

 For example: